Moniepoint, Kuda and Others are Facing Regulatory Issues

 Kuda is operating on a Microfinance banking license right now despite its full-on popularity and rapid customer acquisition.

-Consequently, the range of its financial product offerings is limited as compared with full commercial banking license.
+Consequently, the range of its financial product offerings is limited as compared with a full commercial banking license.

 CBN’s licensing regime states that MFBs primarily serve low-income earners and micro-enterprises.